-6. Can I negotiate to terminate the lease even without a break clause?
+6. Can I negotiate to terminate my business premises lease even without a break clause?

 You can negotiate at any time to terminate the lease, or to change the terms of the lease.

-7. What can I do if I can show that the landlord has broken the terms of the lease?
+7. What can I do if I can show that the landlord has broken the terms of my business premises lease?

 The fact that your landlord may have broken the terms of your lease will probably not entitle you to bring the lease to an end.
 Nevertheless you may be able to take legal action against your landlord for any losses that you have suffered as a result.
 If the breach is ongoing you may be able to apply for a court order that your landlord complies with their obligations.